Evolutionary psychology: Principles

 Just as human physiology and evolutionary physiology have worked to identify physical adaptations of the body that represent "human physiological nature," the purpose of evolutionary psychology is to identify evolved emotional and cognitive adaptations that represent "human psychological nature."
 According to Steven Pinker, it is "not a single theory but a large set of hypotheses" and a term that "has also come to refer to a particular way of applying evolutionary theory to the mind, with an emphasis on adaptation, gene-level selection, and modularity."
-Evolutionary psychology adopts an understanding of the mind that is based on the computational theory of mind.
-It describes mental processes as computational operations, so that, for example, a fear response is described as arising from a neurological computation that inputs the perceptional data, e.g. a visual image of a spider, and outputs the appropriate reaction, e.g. fear of possibly dangerous animals.
+Evolutionary psychology adopts an understanding of the mind grounded in the computational theory of mind.
+It describes mental processes as computational operations, so that, for example, a fear response is described as arising from a neurological computation that takes perceptual data, e.g., a visual image of a spider, and outputs the appropriate reaction, e.g., fear of possibly dangerous animals.
 Under this view, any domain-general learning is impossible because of the combinatorial explosion.
-Evolutionary Psychology specifies the domain as the problems of survival and reproduction.
+Evolutionary psychology specifies the domain as the problems of survival and reproduction.

-While philosophers have generally considered the human mind to include broad faculties, such as reason and lust, evolutionary psychologists describe evolved psychological mechanisms as narrowly focused to deal with specific issues, such as catching cheaters or choosing mates.
+While philosophers have generally considered the human mind to include broad faculties, such as reason and lust, evolutionary psychologists describe evolved psychological mechanisms as narrowly focused on specific issues, such as catching cheaters or choosing mates.
 The discipline sees the human brain as having evolved specialized functions, called cognitive modules, or psychological adaptations which are shaped by natural selection.

 Examples include language-acquisition modules, incest-avoidance mechanisms, cheater-detection mechanisms, intelligence and sex-specific mating preferences, foraging mechanisms, alliance-tracking mechanisms, agent-detection mechanisms, and others.
 Some mechanisms, termed domain-specific, deal with recurrent adaptive problems over the course of human evolutionary history.
 Domain-general mechanisms, on the other hand, are proposed to deal with evolutionary novelty.

 Evolutionary psychology has roots in cognitive psychology and evolutionary biology but also draws on behavioral ecology, artificial intelligence, genetics, ethology, anthropology, archaeology, biology, ecopsychology and zoology.
 It is closely linked to sociobiology, but there are key differences between them including the emphasis on domain-specific rather than domain-general mechanisms, the relevance of measures of current fitness, the importance of mismatch theory, and psychology rather than behavior.

-Nikolaas Tinbergen's four categories of questions can help to clarify the distinctions between several different, but complementary, types of explanations.
+Nikolaas Tinbergen's four categories of questions can help clarify the distinctions among several complementary types of explanations.
 Evolutionary psychology focuses primarily on the "why?" questions, while traditional psychology focuses on the "how?" questions.